mlubinsky/mlubinsky.github.com/spark/README.md

 To get one file per partition, use repartition() with the same columns you want the output to be partitioned by.

-The partitionBy method does not trigger any shuffle but it may generate a two many files.
+The partitionBy method does not trigger any shuffle but it may generate a too many files.
 Imagine we have 200 partitions, and we want to partition data by date.
 Each spark task will produce 365 files in which leads to 365×200=73k files.